Advocate from Anywhere

 Alliance Policy Issues

-- The Alliance closely tracks several legislative and policy issues affecting museums—including funding for grant-making federal agencies, tax incentives for charitable giving and education policy.
-See the Issue Briefs (PDFs) and related information below for a detailed look at these priorities and how policymakers can advance them, then contact your legislators to speak up for museums!
+- The Alliance closely tracks several legislative and policy issues affecting museums—including funding for grant-making federal agencies, Congressional Museum Caucus and more.
+See our Policy Issues and related information for a detailed look at these priorities and how policymakers can advance them, then contact your legislators to speak up for museums!

 Nonprofit Voter Resources

-- The Alliance shares these materials providing answers to frequently asked questions about how nonprofits, including museums, and their staff and leadership can participate in advocacy and lobbying, nonpartisan election activity and voter engagement.
+- The Alliance shares these extensive informational materials providing answers to frequently asked questions about how nonprofits, including museums, and their staff and leadership can participate in advocacy and lobbying and nonpartisan voter engagement.

 Build Your Advocacy Skills

 We offer a deep bench of advocacy resources and tools to make it easy for you to join the cause and make the case for your museum and the cause of museums, no matter your current position or advocacy experience level.
+Being able to effectively advocate for yourself, your work, and your museum is a lifelong professional and leadership skill.
 Get started today.

-- Learn more about getting to know your legislators.
+- Find your legislators and learn more about getting to know them.

 - Engage your board in your advocacy efforts.